CI/CD Integration & Automated Quality Gating

 Selecting the right scanner depends on execution speed, DOM coverage, and CI/CD compatibility. axe-core provides industry-standard rule coverage and deterministic output.
 Pa11y offers lightweight CLI execution ideal for rapid feedback loops.
 Lighthouse CI integrates performance and accessibility metrics into unified scoring models.

 Configuration must account for modern frontend architectures.
-Headless execution requires explicit viewport scaling.
-It requires network idle triggers.
-It requires authentication token injection for protected routes.
+Headless execution requires explicit viewport scaling, network idle triggers, and authentication token injection for protected routes.
 Without proper routing state capture, scanners evaluate empty shells.
+For reproducible runner environments, Docker-Based Pipeline Execution pins browser binaries and system fonts so contrast results stay consistent between local and CI runs.

-Enforce validation rules at the repository level.
-Prevent non-compliant code from entering the main branch.
+Enforce validation rules at the repository level to prevent non-compliant code from entering the main branch.
 Defining Pull Request Gating & Branch Policies ensures pre-merge checks run consistently across all contributors.

 name: a11y-quality-gate